 At Justworks, we usually have hiring teams who debrief before and after a candidate arrives, so the communication lines are open.
 The debriefs also allow teams to piece together their impressions of the respective values they were assigned to.

 Hiring for company values is one crucial way Justworks is able to maintain and grow a positive work environment.
-However, that work is never finished.
-It’s something we’re continually thinking about and improving upon as the company moves into new directions.
+However, that work is never rerally finished.
+It’s something every employer should be continually thinking about and improving upon as you grow and move in new directions.